Category Archives: Nudity

 1617: William Zane too free with his private member

 In 1617, Somerset magistrates heard several charges against William Zane, a horse-breaker from the village of Long Sutton, near Somerton.
 Zane had committed a series of public indecencies involving women and young girls.
-The worst of these was the seduction of Ann West, with whom he had fornicated after promising had marriage.
-He later collected a ten-pound dowry from her parents.
+The worst of these was the seduction of Ann West, with whom he had fornicated after promising marriage.
+He later collected a ten pound dowry from her parents.

-According to testimony, their affair was revealed when Zane arrived at the West home and:
+According to testimony, their sexual affair was revealed when Zane arrived at the West home and:

-However, this was not the first time Zane had been free with his genital revelations.
+This was not the first time Zane had been free with his genital endowments.
 Several weeks earlier he:

 On another occasion, Zane thrust his hand under the skirts of a young girl, making her cry.
 When the girl’s mother confronted Zane in public and dressed him down, he responded by sneaking into her yard and soiling her clean washing with “filthy ordure and dung of people”.